ApsaraDB/PolarDB-for-PostgreSQL/Readme.md

    - DB Monitoring
    - PolarStack
 # Quick Start with PolarDB
-Three approaches are offered to quickly try out PolarDB: Alibaba cloud service, deployment of instance based on local storage, and deployment of instance based on PFS shared storage.
+Three approaches are offered to quickly try out PolarDB: Alibaba cloud service, deployment of instance based on local storage, and deployment of instance based on PFS shared storage (coming soon).
 ## Alibaba Cloud Service
 Alibaba provides ApsaraDB for PolarDB PostgreSQL-Compatible Edition, which is a cloud-native relational database service compatible with PostgreSQL: [Official site](https://www.alibabacloud.com/product/polardb).
 ## Deploy Instance based on Local Storage
 We provide a script which uses default configuration to compile PolarDB.
 This section describes how to fast deploy a PolarDB instance with storage on your local disks, by this script.
+System Requirements: CentOS 7.5 and above.
+The following setup steps are tested based on CentOS 7.5.

 1. Download the source code of PolarDB from [https://github.com/alibaba/PolarDB-for-PostgreSQL/tree/main](https://github.com/alibaba/PolarDB-for-PostgreSQL/tree/main).
 1. Install dependent packages: